2022 Arizona Attorney General election: Recount

 On December 5, 2022, following election certification, Secretary of State Katie Hobbs petitioned the Maricopa County Superior Court to initiate a recount for the Attorney General election.
 On the same day, Maricopa County Superior Court Judge Timothy J. Thomason ordered for the recount to begin.
 Under Arizona state law, an automatic recount is triggered if the margin is ≤0.5%.
-In the Attorney General race, Democrat Kris Mayes leads Republican Abraham Hamadeh by 510 votes, a margin of 0.02%, which falls within the automatic recount threshold.
+In the Attorney General race, Democrat Kris Mayes led Republican Abraham Hamadeh by 511 votes, a margin of 0.02%, which fell within the automatic recount threshold.

-As of December 28, all counties have completed their recount tabulations and audited and sent their final results to the Arizona Secretary of State's office.
-The office will compile and provide the results to the Maricopa County Superior Court, which may be released upon the court's certification.
-This hearing was scheduled for the 21st, however the office motioned the court on that day to reschedule it to the 29th at 10 a.m. (only 4 days prior to the inauguration of the winner) due to the delays in Pinal County.
+As of December 28, all counties had completed their recount tabulations, and audited and sent their final results to the Arizona Secretary of State's office.
+The office was to compile and provide the results to the Maricopa County Superior Court, which may be released upon the court's certification.
+This hearing was scheduled for the 21st; however, the office motioned the court on that day to reschedule it to the 29th at 10 a.m. (only four days prior to the inauguration of the winner) due to the delays in Pinal County.

 On December 29, Judge Timothy Thomason announced the results of the recount, confirming Kris Mayes as the winner with a reduced margin of 280 votes.